Federal Motor Carrier Safety Administration (FMCSA), DOT.

 2. Please provide information on the percentage of no-defect DVIRs.
 Also, please provide a discussion of the methodology for developing this information.

 3. Should the FMCSA preserve an inspection list in § 392.7 to assist drivers in conducting pre-trip inspections?
-Or would drivers be sufficiently knowledgeable and experienced at conducting pre-trip inspections that they would not have to rely on a regulation to prescribe the essential vehicle components and systems that should be checked before each trip?
+Or would drivers be sufficiently knowledgeable and experienced at conducting pre-trip inspections that they would not have to Start Printed Page 48130rely on a regulation to prescribe the essential vehicle components and systems that should be checked before each trip?
 To what extent do carriers and drivers rely on the list in § 392.7?

 4. To what extent do carries and drivers rely upon the list in § 396.11?